threefoldtechprojects/goldchain/specs/backend_integration.md

  # Integration with NBH backend systems

+## Customers vs addresses

+At NBH side we talk about (KYC'ed) Customers.
+A User uses the Threefold app and identifies through the app.
+In the app, a goldchain wallet can be created and addresses from private keys.
+These addresses need to be authorized by NBH so they know which customer they belong to.

+Open Questions:
+- Where are the links between NBH customers, customer threefold app id's and authorized addresses stored?

  ## Weight Account system

  The blockchain is master and there are reports available through an explorer ran on NBH systems to update the Weight account system balances.